Disney's Fort Wilderness (Cabins) Review

 We discuss the different types of accommodations you can book at Fort Wilderness below.
 We were booking for our fifth wedding anniversary, which happens to be celebrated with gifts of “wood”—so a Cabin at Fort Wilderness seemed a brilliant idea!
 Even better, it was Christmas season, and Fort Wilderness guests go WILD at Christmastime!

 We booked through out go-to travel agent, Lauren Quirk of Travel With Character LLC.
 We booked an annual passholder discount and paid $369.56 per night.
 The rack rate for the cabin was $483 nightly, so our AP offer got us about 23% off.
-Rack rates for standard rooms at the Fort Wilderness Cabins in 2024 range from $466 to $920 per night.
+Rack rates for standard rooms at the Fort Wilderness Cabins in 2025 start at $480 per night.

 Basics of Fort Wilderness